gdevany/advanced-react-component-practice/README.md

 * xTransactionRow (which is in TransactionsPanel)

 ### Import and use components where appropriate
-* This is SOP from checklist.
+* xThis is SOP from checklist.
-* Think of the import as creating a new html element
+* xThink of the import as creating a new html element
-* `import TopNav from "./components/TopNav"`
+* x`import TopNav from "./components/TopNav"`
-* Think of TopNav now being an HTML element you can use
+* xThink of TopNav now being an HTML element you can use
-* imagine if you did `import div from “./components/div”`
+* ximagine if you did `import div from “./components/div”`
-* If you want that div to show up on the page, what do you do?
+* xIf you want that div to show up on the page, what do you do?
 Its the same thing with components
-* `<div />` is the same as `<TopNav />`
+* x`<div />` is the same as `<TopNav />`
-* Replace the comments with the actual usage of the components (custom element)
+* xReplace the comments with the actual usage of the components (custom element)

 ### Props
-* After looking in index.js, in App.js add PropTypes for each prop that index is giving to App
+* xAfter looking in index.js, in App.js add PropTypes for each prop that index is giving to App
-* We do not want to have to look in index.js to see what props App has.
+* xWe do not want to have to look in index.js to see what props App has.
 We should just be able to look in App
-* Pass the newComments prop from App to Comments
+* xPass the newComments prop from App to Comments
-* Pass the newTasks prop from App to Tasks
+* xPass the newTasks prop from App to Tasks
-* Pass the newOrders prop from App to Orders
+* xPass the newOrders prop from App to Orders
-* Pass the tickets prop from App to Tickets
+* xPass the tickets prop from App to Tickets
-* Pass the orders prop from App to TransactionPanel
+* xPass the orders prop from App to TransactionPanel
-* Pass the messages prop from App to TopNav
+* xPass the messages prop from App to TopNav
-* Pass the tasks prop from App to TaskPanel
+* xPass the tasks prop from App to TaskPanel

 ### Prop Types
 * TransactionRow should require one prop called "order" that is an object